lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ### bash terminal

-Bash terminal was used for adding and commiting files, as well as swapping between branches, merging between branches and easy structure/
+Bash terminal was used for adding and commiting files, as well as swapping between branches, merging between branches and easy structure/file creation (mkdir/touch).

 ### nano

+NaNo was used to efficiently present merge conflicts for resolution, and also to handle local commit messages upon merging main into the local branch.

 ## Testing

+### Console Logs

+Console logs were originally scattered around the JavaScript code salt-bae style to assist in seeing what code was executing, where it was breaking & that the logic was functioning as expected.
+These console.logs were removed at the end of the project as it was not necessary for the functioning of the project and was just used to see what was happening behind the scenes during the development phase.

 ### Troubleshooting